cognitedata/cognite-grafana-datasource/README.md

 `on_error()` function allows chart rendering even if some exception appears.
 It handles errors like:
 - `BAD_DOMAIN` - If bad input ranges are provided.
 E.g. division by zero, or sqrt of negative number
-- `OVERFLOW` - If result is more than 10^100 in absolute value If any of these are encountered, instead of returning a value for that timestamp, we will return an error field with an error message.
+- `OVERFLOW` - If result is more than 10^100 in absolute value If any of these are encountered, instead of returning a value for that timestamp, CDF returns an error field with an error message.
 To avoid these, you can wrap the (sub)expression in the on_error() function:
 ```
 on_error(1/TS{externalId='canBeZero'}, 0)